-How to write a marketing plan either as a stand alone document to launch new products or get new customers, or as part of your business plan you submit for bank loans.
+Your plan can either be a stand-alone document to launch new products, get new customers, or as part of your business plan you submit for bank loans.

-A marketing plan should include all elements of the four p's from the marketing mix - the four p's are product, place, promotion and price.
-These are all areas of a plan that cover what your products are and how they relate to your customers, the location (location, location) of where customers are going to purchase the products from, the pricing (relative to the market and competitors) and how these are going to be communicated or promoted to your end user (and decision maker as appropriate).
+A marketing plan should include all elements of the four Ps of the marketing mix.
+The four Ps are product, place, promotion and price.
+These are all areas of a plan that covers what your products are and how they relate to your customers.

 Marketing Plan Structure

 Most marketing plans are in fact business plans!
 The structure is almost identical and has the following sections:

 - External Analysis (leading to opportunities and threats)

 - Internal Analysis (leading to strengths and weaknesses)

 - SWOT Analysis (from the above internal and external analysis)

 - Overall Marketing Objectives